egregors/passkey/README.md

 > [!WARNING]
 > Stable version is not released yet.
 The API and the lib are under development.

+> [!WARNING]
+> I’m on vacation until October 11th.
+Development will resume after that. ⛵️⛵️⛵️⛵️

 > [!NOTE]
 > In general, this library is built on top of two open-source solutions:
 > * Golang WebAuthn Library – https://github.com/go-webauthn/webauthn